Newsletter

 Readers can follow trupullz on Whatnot.

 backyardbuzz is the Whatnot account for Backyard Breaks Official, a large sports card breaking community with the broadest observed activity base inside this top ten.
-The account ranked #14 by observed average viewers but #6 in the editorial hybrid ranking because the methodology also rewards consistency and public profile scale.
+The account averaged 470.7 observed live viewers across 3,652 qualifying Sports Cards live observations and ranked #18 by observed average viewers but #8 in the editorial hybrid ranking because the methodology also rewards consistency and public profile scale.

 That is the strongest example of why this list is not a simple average-viewer table.
 A room can have a lower observed average than several peers while still showing a larger recurring activity footprint.
 Readers can follow backyardbuzz on Whatnot.

 monahancards is a Sports Cards account with observed activity across football singles, football breaks, basketball breaks, and basketball singles.
-The account's ranking came from strong observed audience performance on a smaller activity base than the very largest accounts.
+The account averaged 735.6 observed live viewers across 265 qualifying Sports Cards live observations and ranked #9 in the editorial hybrid list.

 The public Whatnot profile display name was Chris in the profile snapshot.
 Readers can follow monahancards on Whatnot.